kwquan/SAGIRAC/README.md

 # SAGIRAC [Simple Algorithm for Getting Image Range And Class]
 In this project, we shall create 2 models that will enable our webcam to simultaneously detect targets[purple circle] & predict their distances. \
-There are 2 parts to this project: \
+There are 3 parts to this project: \
 The first part is Object Detection. \
 This is where we do transfer learning for YOLOv5 using our custom dataset. \
 The second part is Distance Estimation. \
 This is where we train a linear regression model using our custom dataset.
+The third part is Model Deployment. \
+This is where everything comes together & both models will work together to output bounding box & distance prediction for video stream via webcam.

 ## Part 1: Object Detection